Cheapest fixed energy tariff for summer 2026 (UK guide)

 Prices vary by region, meter type and payment method.
 Estimates shown use stated assumptions and may not reflect your exact bill.

-Fast answer: what’s the cheapest fixed tariff after summer 2026?
+Fast answer: what’s the cheapest fixed tariff for summer 2026?

-There isn’t one single “cheapest fixed tariff” for the whole UK after summer 2026—because prices depend on your region, payment method, meter type (standard vs smart vs prepayment), and your annual usage.
-The cheapest option for you is usually the tariff with the lowest annual estimated cost when you combine:
+There isn’t one single “cheapest fixed tariff” for the whole UK — prices depend on your region, payment method, meter type (standard vs smart vs prepayment), and your annual usage.
+But the context has shifted in mid-2026: from 1 July 2026 the price cap jumps 13% to £1,862, so the bar a fix needs to beat (the capped standard variable cost) is now higher.
+The cheapest option for you is the tariff with the lowest annual estimated cost once you combine:

 - Unit rates (pence per kWh for electricity/gas)